MarieBaude/Social_Media/documentation/diary.md

   - adding use effect for fetch a search in data
   - changing favicon, name site
   - changing read me, with more content

+#### Deployment
+  - adding redirects file in public
+  - in terminal command : npm run build
+  - connecte to netlify
+  - drop build folder in netlify
+  - wait and rename the project
+  - open Sanity manage
+  - create new CORS origins
+  - adding new url in google api
+  - adding '?' before google id in pin.jsx